Scotland can 'narrow gap' on English juggernaut

 |Coverage: Live on BBC Two, BBC iPlayer, BBC Sport website & app, and BBC Radio 5 Live

-The onus is on Scotland's new full-time players to narrow the gap on England, admits Caity Mattinson ahead of Saturday's Women's Six Nations opener.
+The onus is on Scotland's new full-time players to narrow the gap on England, says Caity Mattinson before Saturday's Women's Six Nations opener.

 Bryan Easson's side face the champions, targeting their fifth straight title, at Newcastle's Kingston Park.